 Even if your property values outweigh the value of your loan, your heirs won’t need to make up the difference because a conversion mortgage is a federally backed, non-recourse loan.

-Your property and assets can be great investment types to liquidate during your retirement.
+Your property and assets can be great retirement investments which could be liquidated during your retirement to raise capital.
 Whether you intend to downsize or keep living in your home, these options can support any income discrepancies you might find in your other retirement savings accounts.

 Gauging your equity and asset worth for retirement needs should start with goals for your property.
 Work your retirement plan around how you want to live, then plan to subsidize your savings with equity as needed.